 The Receive Purchase Order screen is used when products are physically received at your business.
 When you enter the quantity that was on the Purchase Order, the Purchase Order automatically becomes completed and its status becomes "Closed".
 Receiving any quantity less than what is on the Purchase Order keeps the Purchase Order active.

-To open the Receive Inventory screen, hover over Inventory in the Tool Bar of Envision Cloud and select Receive Inventory from the drop down menu.
+To open the Receive Purchase Order screen, hover over Inventory in the Tool Bar of Envision Cloud and select Receive Purchase Order from the drop-down menu.

 The number displayed is assigned by the program and is always unique for every Purchase Order.
 This number can be used when running reports or when searching for the Purchase Order in a list.

 This date will be filled in automatically.
 The date will be the same as your computer's date.
 The date can only be changed in the Purchase Order. screen

 The vendor that was selected when the Purchase Order was created will be displayed here.
 The information displayed here cannot be edited.

 The Shipping method that was entered when the Purchase Order was created will be displayed here.
 For example, your products may be shipped to you via UPS or USPS.

 Terms are the conditions that a vendor will require for the sale.
 These terms specify the amount of time allowed to pay off the amount due and may require cash in advance, cash on delivery or a deferred payment period of 30 days or more.
 This is normally pre-arranged with the vendor.

 The date that this order Recieved or arrived at your business will be displayed here.
 This information can be entered when the Purchase Order is created.